CarlRaymond/jquery.cardswipe/README.md

 number of punctuation characters.

 # How To Use It
-The code example below is for the sample data format above.
-Your cards of course will be different.
+If you are scanning credit cards like Visa, MasterCard, or American Express, there are built-in parsers within the plugin that can recognize those formats.
+A built-in generic parser will parse up to three lines of data.

-Scan several examples into a plain text editor to see how the data is encoded.
+If you are scanning a privately-issued employee or student ID card or the like, you will need to create your own parser function to extract the various data fields you are interested in.

-You will need to create a parser function to extract the first and last name and the employee or student ID number, or whatever fields you're interested in.
 Typically you'll use a regular expression for this.
 On a successful scan, your parser should return a object with a property for each field of interest.
 This will cause the plugin to invoke the successful scan callback, passing it the object.

 For example, for the data above the parser could return the following object:

     {
-      type: 'Example Corp ID Card',
+      type: 'examplecorp',
       firstName: 'JOHN',
       lastName: 'DOE',
       idNumber: 'ABC123456789'